keithalpichi/keithalpichi.github.io/src/data/articles/2019-08-03-aws-quick-start.md

 ### Use [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) Extensively

 Creating applications on AWS most often requires using many resources together.
-Manually provisioning and configuring these resources is tedious and error prone.
+Manually provisioning and configuring these resources is tedious and error-prone.
 What if you could provide AWS a configuration file that declares the details of the resources you're trying to build including how they interact with each other?
 With CloudFormation, you can do this.

 AWS CloudFormation takes care of provisioning and configuring resources for you.
 You don't need to individually create and configure AWS resources and figure out what's dependent on what.
 You provide a JSON or YML template and AWS CloudFormation handles all of that for you.

 This concept of declaring infrastructure within declarative configuration files is called "[Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code)" and it's worth investing time to pick up and use.
 Once you've got a feel for the AWS Console try switching over to using only CloudFormation.
 You'll no longer use the Console other than to use the GUI to *view* something or perform administrative tasks.

 ## Bookmark Essential AWS Documentation Reference
-As an AWS user it's impossible to remember all the APIs, SDK functions, IAM policies, and CloudFormation resources and property types.
-Below are the essential documentation I suggest you bookmark for quick reference.
+As an AWS user, it's impossible to remember all the APIs, SDK functions, IAM policies, and CloudFormation resources and property types.
+Below is essential documentation I suggest you bookmark for quick reference.
-- [AWS Services Documentation](https://docs.aws.amazon.com/)- central hub for documentation on all AWS services
+- [AWS Services Documentation](https://docs.aws.amazon.com/)- the central hub for documentation on all AWS services
 - [AWS CLI Reference](https://docs.aws.amazon.com/cli/latest/reference/)- documentation on the AWS CLI
 - [AWS SDK Reference](https://aws.amazon.com/tools/)- documentation on the various AWS SDK's
 - [AWS Service ARNs and Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)- documentation on the Amazon Resource Names that uniquely identify AWS resources
-- [IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html)- documentation on all IAM policies
+- [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html)- documentation on all IAM policies
-- [Resource and Property Types Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html)- documentation for all resource and property types supported by CloudFormation
+- [AWS Resource and Property Types Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html)- documentation for all resource and property types supported by CloudFormation

 ## Where to Next?
-Follow the documentation depending on what you're trying to learn or achieve.
-Take what you've learned and start building.
-Refer back to your documentation bookmarks when you need clarification on a service.
+Follow the documentation depending on what you're trying to achieve.
+Take what you learn, start building, and refer to your documentation bookmarks when you need clarification on a service.

 Here are some common AWS services you may be interested in investigating next:

 - [AWS EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) is a compute service that offers virtual servers.
-Look into EC2 if you want work directly with a virtual server.
+Look into EC2 if you want to work directly with a virtual server.
 - [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) is an object storage service.
-You can use it to store nearly anthing from text files, to binary files, to pictures, to videos, and more.
+You can use it to store nearly anything from text files, to binary files, to pictures, to videos, and more.
 - [AWS DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) is a NoSQL database service.
 - [AWS RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html) is a SQL database service.
 - [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) is a compute service that lets you run code without provisioning or managing servers (AKA server-less).
-Lambda's work well with RESTful API's and the Serverless framework.
+Lambda's work well with RESTful API's and the [Serverless framework](https://serverless.com/framework/docs/providers/aws/).
 - [AWS Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html) is a compute service that lets you deploy and manage applications without having to manage infrastructure.
 You simply upload your application, and the service handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.
 This service is often compared to Heroku.
 - [AWS ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) is a container management service that makes it easy to run, stop, and manage Docker containers on a cluster.
 If you're interested in distributed Docker systems ECS may be of interest to you.
 Look into Fargate too!